erikford/cleaner-image-markup/readme.txt

 = 1.0.1 =
 * Removed the filter reducing the amount of classes applied to images in a post
 * Added a filter to prevent inline styles being printed when using the `[gallery]` shortcode.

+= 1.0.1 =
+* Developers can now filter the gallery shortcode output.
+* Improved sanitization for gallery column settings.